mynameisfaatimah/Floss./README.md

 - User registration and login
 - Anxiety management tools, including deep breathing exercises and visualization techniques
 - symptom tracker to help users monitor their oral health problems
-- Dashboard for uses to view their dental anxiety, symptoms and treatment history
+- Dashboard for uses to view their symptoms, treatment history, and manage resources.

 ## Screenshots